 - Irrigation manager

 - Water auditor

 - Water district manager

-The U.S. Bureau of Labor Statistics reported that environmental science and protection technicians, which included irrigation field technicians, could expect to see an above-average increase of 19% from 2012-2022.
-These professionals made an annual average salary of $45,470 in May 2013.
-Water treatment plant and system operators were predicted to experience average growth; these workers earned a median yearly wage of $43,200 in May 2013.
+The U.S. Bureau of Labor Statistics reported that the category of environmental science and protection technicians, which included irrigation field technicians, could expect to see an above-average employment increase of 8% from 2019 to 2029.
+These professionals made a median annual salary of $ 46,850 as of May 2020.
+Water treatment plant and system operators are predicted to experience a 4% decline; these workers earned a median yearly wage of $49,090 as of May 2020.

 Continuing Education Information

 Students can explore irrigation technologies and sciences further through earning a Bachelor of Science (B.S.) in Civil Engineering Technology.
 This degree program teaches students to design and construct civil construction projects.
 These construction projects may deal with developing agricultural projects, such as irrigation works for a community.